Sustainable Balanced option

 - Construct a portfolio that they assess to have a net positive alignment with one or more of the SDGs.

-While managers may aim to identify certain investments they consider to be aligned with or contribute to positive environmental and social themes, this does not mean that every company held, and all components of a company’s underlying business activities, will be assessed for, or contribute towards, positive environmental and social themes.
+While managers may aim to identify certain investments that they consider to be aligned with or contribute to positive environmental and social themes, this does not mean that every company held, and all components of a company’s underlying business activities, will be assessed for, or contribute towards, positive environmental and social themes.
 For example, an individual company could be considered by the investment manager to have a combination of favourable and less-favourable ESG attributes, but be assessed overall to align with or have a positive contribution from an ESG perspective to the manager’s objectives.

 In order to construct a portfolio in members’ best financial interests, some external investment managers may choose to hold companies that they consider do not contribute individually to positive environmental and social themes, but do help to create a balanced portfolio which they assess as meeting their overall ESG goals.
 The extent to which positive environmental and social themes are incorporated into the external investment managers’ investment decisions can vary between each external investment manager, within the context of aiming to achieve their financial performance objectives.